hyprwm/hyprland-wiki/pages/Hypr Ecosystem/hyprcursor.md

 If the app is a flatpak, run `flatpak override --env=~/.themes:ro --env=~/.icons:ro --user` and put your themes in both `/usr/share/themes` and `~/.themes`, and put your icons and XCursors in both `/usr/share/icons` and `~/.icons`.

+## I don't want to use hyprcursor

+If you don't have any hyprcursor themes installed, hyprland will fall back to XCursor, and use whatever you define with `XCURSOR_THEME` and `XCURSOR_SIZE`.